Stepan Havrysh

-Havrysh Stepan Bohdanovych (born 2 January 1952) is a Ukrainian politician, Doctor of Law (1994), Professor of the National Law Academy, Academician of the National Academy of Legal Sciences of Ukraine (2004), Honoured Lawyer of Ukraine (2003); People's Deputy of Ukraine III and IV convocations.
+Stepan Bohdanovich Havrysh (Степан Богданович Гавриш; born 2 January 1952) is a Ukrainian politician, Doctor of Law (1994), Professor of the National Law Academy, Academician of the National Academy of Legal Sciences of Ukraine (2004), Honoured Lawyer of Ukraine (2003); People's Deputy of Ukraine III and IV convocations.

 Career

 In 1998, he was elected People's Deputy of Ukraine for Chuhuiv Electoral District No. 176 (40% of votes, 18 applicants).
-He served as eader of the deputy group "Revival of the Regions".
+He served as leader of the deputy group "Revival of the Regions".

 From 2000–2002 he was Deputy Chairman of the Verkhovna Rada of Ukraine;

 He served as Head of the Temporary Special Commission for the consideration of draft laws on amendments to the Constitution of Ukraine based on the results of the All-Ukrainian referendum on people's initiative (2001).

 In 2002, he was elected a People's Deputy of Ukraine for the Chuhuiv Electoral District No. 177 (64% of votes, 4 candidates).

 He was a coordinator of the permanent parliamentary majority in the Verkhovna Rada of Ukraine, leader of the deputy group "Democratic Initiatives", member of the committee of the Verkhovna Rada of Ukraine on the fuel and energy complex, nuclear policy and nuclear safety.

 He was a co-chairman of the Temporary Special Commission of the Verkhovna Rada of Ukraine on drafting amendments to the Constitution of Ukraine (2002).

 In 2004–2010, Havrysh was a member of the Supreme Council of Justice.